Alex2262/AltairChessEngine/README.md

 ### Neural Network Evaluation
 Implemented as [NNUE](https://en.wikipedia.org/wiki/Efficiently_updatable_neural_network)

-#### Data:
+#### Data Originality:
 Altair's neural networks are trained on completely original data. \
 The data was originally trained from Altair's classical evaluation, which was specifically tuned from zero values from 5.0.0 and onwards. \
-The current data has been repeatedly trained on previous data in a cycle of reinforcement learning of sorts.
+The current data has been repeatedly trained on previous data in a cycle of reinforcement learning of sorts from an initial state of zero knowledge.

-#### Current Net:
+#### Current Net (Trappist):
-Trained on over 800M FENs including mostly standard data and minimal DFRC data.
+Trappist, named after the Trappist-1 system, is a neural network trained on over 700M FENs including a portion of standard data and DFRC (Double Fischer Random Chess) data.

 Architecture:
 ```